gitBram/vru_path_prediction/README.md

             * Altered Loss Function

 ## Known Problems
-* Google Colab "data_loading.ipynb": no train-validation-test split done in data class for now, therefore unreliable results since tested and validated with training data.
+* Google Colab "data_loading.ipynb":
+    * No train-validation-test split done in data class for now, therefore unreliable results since tested and validated with training data
+    * No normalisation of data